twome/mane/README.md

 ## Usage

-<i>**A note on terminology:** Here we refer to a "patch" to mean "a collection of JS and CSS files that are activated according to their list of URL matchers".
-"Matchers" are like [regular expressions](https://regexr.com/) which test against the browser's current URL.
-If any of a patch's matches match the current page's URL, the browser extension will inject all of its files into the page.</i>
+First, a note on terminology: Here, we refer to a *"patch"* to mean *"a collection of JS and CSS files that are activated according to their list of URL matchers"*.
+"Matchers" are strings, like [regular expressions](https://regexr.com/), which Mane checks against the browser's current URL.
+If any of a patch's matchers match the current page's URL, the browser extension will inject all of its files into the page.

-You can quickly make a new patch that matches the current page's **domain** (eg. `google.com` - which matches `maps.google.com`, `www.google.com`, and `google.com/a-search-result`) by clicking 'New patch' in the Mane browser extension's popup.
+You can quickly make a new patch that matches the current page's **domain** (eg. the matcher `google.com` - which matches `maps.google.com`, `www.google.com`, and `google.com/a-search-result`) by clicking 'New patch' in the Mane browser extension's popup.
 This will automatically create a new empty CSS and/or JS file in your Mane patches folder (by default, `~/.mane-patches`), and then immediately open them in your OS's default code editor.

 You can disable a patch using the browser extension's popup (which will list any patches matching the current page), or by including a comment in the patch file(s) that looks like this [TODO]: